 - If you are applying as a non-Tufts student: you will need to have an official transcript of all college work (including grades for fall 2022) sent to our office from your college or university’s Registrar (our office will obtain official transcripts for applicants from Tufts).

 - There is a non-refundable $50 application fee, payable by credit card, that is required upon submission (if you are applying to more than one program option, this fee is required for each application).
 Students meeting certain financial-eligibility requirements may be granted an application-fee waiver.

 For Tufts in Oxford: see additional application procedures under the Tufts in Oxford section.
 Please meet with Melanie Armstrong to discuss the program and application requirements.

-The new online application portal for Tufts Programs Abroad is now live!
-Links to each program's application for the 2022-23 academic year are provided below (please be sure to select the correct link).
+The online application portal for Tufts Programs Abroad in 2023-24 will go live in October 2022.
+Links to each program's application for the 2023-24 academic year will be provided below (please be sure to select the correct link).